And Hope to Die

-And Hope to Die (La course du lièvre à travers les champs, La corsa della lepre attraverso i campi) is a 1972 French-Italian-Canadian crime-drama film directed by René Clément and starring Jean-Louis Trintignant, Aldo Ray and Robert Ryan.
-It is loosely based on the novel Black Friday by David Goodis.
+And Hope to Die (La Course du lièvre à travers les champs) is a 1972 crime thriller film directed by René Clément, and starring Jean-Louis Trintignant, Robert Ryan, Lea Massari, and Aldo Ray.
+An international co-production between France and Italy, the film centers on a French fugitive on the run in Canada (Trintignant), who becomes embroiled in a heist in Montreal.
+It is loosely based on the 1954 novel Black Friday by American author David Goodis.

+The film was released in France on September 15, 1972.

 Plot

-Blamed for the death of three gypsy children in a plane crash in France, Tony Cardot flees to Canada, pursued by gypsies intent on revenge.
-In Montreal he witnesses a shootout, takes care of a wounded man who soon dies, but not before giving Tony $15,000 and whispering the enigmatic words: "Toboggan committed suicide."
+French pilot Tony Cardot is blamed for the death of three Romani children in a plane crash.
+Pursued by the children's relatives intent on revenge, he flees to Canada.
+In Montreal, Tony witnesses a shootout, takes care of a wounded man who soon dies, but not before giving Tony $15,000 and whispering the enigmatic words: "Toboggan committed suicide."
 Then Tony is assaulted by two thugs, Mattone and Paul, who can't find the cash on him and take him back to their hideout on an island.
-There he meets the group leader Charley who threatens to kill Tony if he doesn't reveal where the money is.
+There he meets the group leader, an American gangster named Charley Ellis, who threatens to kill Tony if he doesn't reveal where the money is.
 Nevertheless, he lets Tony stay, and the two men proceed to play mind games with one another.

 In the meantime, Charley's girlfriend Sugar and Paul's sister Pepper are both vying for Tony's attention.
-Tony succeeds in convincing the group he is also a gangster, and they enlist him in their plan: to kidnap a crucial witness in a mafia trial.
+Tony succeeds in convincing the group he is also a gangster, and they enlist him in their plan: to kidnap a crucial witness in a mob trial.
 After the partial failure of the kidnapping and the dispersal of the gang, Tony and Charley hole up together in the gangsters hideout, waiting for the police.